Capstone-Projects-2023-Fall/project-bereal-meets-slack/documentation/docs/api-specification/CommandModules.md

 #### `/delete`

 Delete a prompt from the list.
+The command includes an autocomplete function that provides suggestions based on user input.

+#### Permissions

+- **Required Role**: `bot mod` (Only moderators can use this command)
 ##### Options:

 - `prompt` (Required): Enter the prompt to delete.